subquery/documentation/docs/subquery_network/node_operators/indexers/index-project.md

 The proxy services status will change to `TERMINATED` after triggering the stop indexing function.

-Once the services are terminated, the Indexer also needs to send a transaction to change the status to `NOT INDEXING` on the network.
+Once the services are terminated, the Node Operator also needs to send a transaction to change the status to `NOT INDEXING` on the network.

 ![Not Indexing the Project Announcement_Transaction](/assets/img/network/indexer_project_stop_indexing.png)

 **Note**: You can start re-indexing the project at any time after stopping the project.

-### 4.4 Restarting a Project
+### 5.2 Restarting a Project

 Restart the project if you want to change the network endpoint, network dictionary, or image versions.

 ![Restart a Project](/assets/img/network/indexer_project_restart.png)

-### 4.5 **Removing a Project**
+### 5.3 Removing a Project

 You can remove the project from the service if a project is not required anymore.

 ![Remove a Project](/assets/img/network/indexer_project_remove.png)

-## 5. **Indexer Network Information**

-On the network page, the Indexer can check the era information and confirm that the reward collection is up-to-date.
-The service log component provides the logs for the coordinator service.

-Congratulations!
-You have successfully indexed your SubQuery Project.

-- If you encounter any trouble while running the indexing service, please visit [Troubleshooting](../setup/troubleshooting.md)) and find all your solutions in one place.

-- Find the list of [FAQs](../setup/faq.md), and resolve your query.